TZCRC/Lanner-CamPod/README.md

 This document outlines the elements and usage of the v2 Lanner camera pod, and suggestions for further development.
 The v1 site is available as a [release](https://github.com/TZCRC/Lanner-CamPod/releases/tag/v1) (click then download and unzip).

+Go to the code view to see all the resources

 ## Resources

 * [_drawings](_drawings) - mechanical drawings for the pod housing.